An ingot is a metal block which is casted into variety of shape/size/length & is a semi-finished product, it is first step in steel making.

 Since we first started making steel, it is almost two decades now, Kesri Alloys has been making carbon steel, alloy steel and stainless steel ingots.
 Over time, we’ve almost certainly honed our skills.

-Kesri Alloys supplies carbon steel, alloy steel, and stainless steel ingots that have been approved by the IBR for use in open die forging, ring rolling, upsetting, and rolling processes.
-Forging-quality carbon steel, alloy steel, and stainless steel ingots are our area of expertise & specialized product.
+Kesri Alloys supplies carbon steel, alloy steel and stainless steel ingots that have been approved by the IBR which are suitable for open die forging, ring rolling, upsetting, and rolling processes.
+Forging quality carbon steel, alloy steel and stainless steel ingots are our area of expertise.

 An ingot is a steel block, which is casted into a shape suitable for further processing having a cross-section which may be square, rectangular, polygonal, round, oval shaped according to the profile required.
 Ingots are manufactured by the freezing of a molten liquid metal in a cast iron ingot molds.
 Cast iron ingot molds play a vital role in the ingot manufacturing and Kesri Alloys takes several precautions in selecting ingot molds.
 A variety of designs exist for the cast iron ingot molds which may be selected to suit the physical properties of the liquid metal and the solidification process.